Purdue vs. Minnesota NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Purdue has combined with its opponents to put up more than 47.5 points just two times this year.

-- Minnesota has combined with its opponents to score more than 47.5 points in two games this season.
+- Purdue and its opponents have combined for 47.5 points only twice this season.

-- The two teams combine to score 51.8 points per game, 4.3 more than the over/under in this contest.
+- The two teams combine to score 51.8 points per game, 4.3 more than the total in this contest.

-- These two squads combine to surrender 35.6 points per game, 11.9 fewer than this contest's over/under.
+- These two squads combine to allow 35.6 points per game, 11.9 fewer than this contest's over/under.

-- The Boilermakers and their opponents have scored an average of 58.6 points per game in 2021, 11.1 more than Saturday's total.
+- The average total in Boilermakers games this season is 58.6, 11.1 points more than Saturday's over/under of 47.5.

-- The 47.5-point over/under for this game is 7.6 points below the 55.1 points per game average total in Golden Gophers games this season.

 Purdue Stats and Trends

-- Purdue has two wins against the spread in four games this year.
+- Purdue has two wins against the spread in four games this season.

-- The Boilermakers have covered the spread twice this season when favored by 2.5 points or more (in three chances).
+- The Boilermakers have been favored by 2.5 points or more three times this season and have covered the spread in two of them.

-- Purdue's games this year have not gone over the total in four opportunities.

-- The Boilermakers put up 26.3 points per game, five more than the Golden Gophers allow per contest (21.3).
+- The Boilermakers rack up five more points per game (26.3) than the Golden Gophers give up (21.3).

-- Purdue is 2-0 against the spread and 2-0 overall this season when the team puts up more than 21.3 points.
+- When Purdue records more than 21.3 points, it is 2-0 against the spread and 2-0 overall.

-- Purdue is 2-2 against the spread and 3-1 overall when the team totals over 272.8 yards.
+- In games that Purdue piles up more than 272.8 yards, the team is 2-2 against the spread and 3-1 overall.

-- This year, the Boilermakers have five turnovers, two fewer than the Golden Gophers have takeaways (7).
+- The Boilermakers have five giveaways this season, while the Golden Gophers have seven takeaways .

 - Find the latest spread and moneyline odds for Purdue at SISportsbook.